alepuzio/listfiles/README.md

 ### Future
  - problem with _IndexError_, not better identified
+ - the name of the printed file has to join to the extension

 ### Next
- - the name of the printed file has to join to the extension
+ - The input arguments have to be validated before the elaboration

 ### Running
  - None